42+ Years of Serving Injured Workers in Pennsylvania

 Providing Experienced Representation for Injured Workers

 Most workplace injuries and occupational illnesses are covered by the Pennsylvania Workers’ Compensation Act.
 If you sustained an on-the-job injury or contracted an illness at work, you may be entitled to benefits that include reimbursement for your medical bills and lost wages.
-The legal team at Larry Pitt & Associates, P.C. have represented workers injured in all types of workplace accidents, including:
+Determining the cause of the accident is important to ensuring you receive the full compensation to which you are entitled.
+The legal team at Larry Pitt & Associates, P.C. has represented workers injured in all types of workplace accidents, including:

 - Aviation accidents: Baggage handlers, catering crews, ground crews, gate crews, belt loaders, refueling truck drivers, and flight attendants all face risks of sustaining workplace injuries.

 - Building collapse: Buildings may collapse due to negligent building design, foundation defects, inadequate building materials, or excessive weight on the structure.

 - Caught in/between objects: One of the Occupational Safety and Health Administration’s (OSHA) Fatal Four, this type of accident occurs when a worker becomes caught in or between objects or part of an object.